StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >The overlay table for _Explorers of Sky_, with overlay 10 (0xA) highlighted.
 Overlay 10's address is 80CA2B02 (0x022BCA80).

 Once you know the address of an overlay, you can run the game, look at the overlay's address in memory, and compare this with the start of the overlay file to see if the bytes match up.
 If they do, then that overlay is currently loaded in memory.

+Most games have a place in memory that lists which overlays are currently loaded.
+For example, _Explorers of Sky_'s loaded overlays list is at address 0x20AF230.
+However, the location of this list is not standardized between games.
+Finding the list is non-trivial and outside the scope of this tutorial, though if a game's reverse engineering community has already found it, it can simplify the task of finding which overlays are of interest to you.

 ### Instructions
 Instructions are used to manipulate data in registers or memory.
 The CPU executes instructions in sequence according to the value of the program counter.